-Six weeks later, on 23 August 1884, he was one of five young players given a chance to show their wares when Norwood took on the visiting Melbourne team at Adelaide Oval.
+On 23 August 1884, he was one of five young players given a chance to show their wares when Norwood took on the visiting Melbourne team at Adelaide Oval.
 None of them really stood out, but it was nevertheless a spirited encounter which Melbourne won 5.7 to 3.6 for its only success on tour after two draws and one defeat.

 In 1885, Flight and a couple of other rookies from that match, George Duncan and Henry Monteith, transferred to Adelaide along with young Henry Hamilton.
 Flight and Monteith were gone from Adelaide when it won its only premiership in 1886.
 Flight had moved to South Adelaide in 1886 and, though rated by The Express and Telegraph as one of the "tried men" of the team at the start on the 1887 season, from that point appears to have played at a lower level, first with Imperials and then, in 1888, with North Adelaide.

 While working at Petersburg (later Peterborough), he was selected for the first match between combined teams from the North and the South of the colony, played at Adelaide Oval on 25 June 1892.
 He was on the losing side as South won 9.5 to 3.8 but tasted success a year later when North took the honours 16.17 to 4.3.